 - Melt the milk chocolate and spread it out evenly into the lined tin.
 Place in the fridge for 30 minutes or freeze for 10 minutes until firm.

 - Melt the white chocolate and stir in the whole almonds.
-Gently spread this over the milk chocolate layer in the tin.
+Gently spread this over the milk chocolate layer in the tin then top with more almonds.

 - Return the bark to the fridge for an hour or so until hard.
 Then cut into pieces and enjoy!